 Project LISTEN pro-actively engages opposing viewpoints to better understand them.

-The initial motivation was that there are viewpoints I do not understand, and wanted to.
+The initial motivation was that there are viewpoints we do not understand, and want to.

 Someone on one side has an opinion that is unpopular on the other.
 The propensity on the other side often is to dismiss the person as stupid or selfish.
-From experience I know that is rarely an accurate explanation, especially if that opinion is held by tens of millions of people.
-So I want to understand the actual explanation.
+Experience tells us that is rarely an accurate explanation, especially if that opinion is held by tens of millions of people.
+So we want to understand the actual explanation.
 Hence, Project LISTEN.

 Second, if we are going to advocate for open-minded cooperation across ideologies, we need to “walk that walk.”
 We need to, ourselves, be able to listen to and understand people we disagree with.
 Hence, Project LISTEN .